-If cheating occurs in any form, students are warned.
+If academic malpractice occurs in any form, students are warned and the work must be redone to an acceptable standard of academic practice.
 If a repeat offence occurs, that student may be suspended and the IBO may be informed.

 Plagiarism: